Surgical Case Library

 Stomach & Esophagus

-Multiple Stromal Tumors of the Stomach
+Multiple Stromal Tumors of the Stomach.

 Multiple sporadic stromal tumors of the stomach with different KIT gene mutations are uncommon, representing a field effect phenomenon rather than metastatic disease.

-Inflammatory Fibrous Duodenal Polyp
+Inflammatory Fibrous Duodenal Polyp.

 Inflammatory fibrous polyps of the duodenum are extremely rare, with very few pediatric cases reported worldwide.

-Hemorrhage of Simple Hepatic Cyst
+HAemorrhage of A Simple Hepatic Cyst.

-Hemorrhagic rupture of a simple hepatic cyst constitutes a rare but potentially life-threatening complication....
+<p style="text-align: justify;"><strong>Hemorrhagic rupture of a simple hepatic cyst constitutes a rare but po...

 Hemorrhagic rupture of simple hepatic cysts is extremely rare with limited cases described in the international literature, resulting in scarce knowledge about etiology and management.

-Bochdalek hernia (BH) is a form of congenital diaphragmatic hernia in a posterior position, caused by a defect...
+<p style="text-align: justify;"><strong><u>Bochdalek hernia (BH) is a form of congenital diaphragmatic hernia ...

 Fewer than 20 adult cases of right-sided Bochdalek hernia are reported in the English literature, making this a rare clinical entity.